 If you're having trouble controlling your urine at night, talk to your doctor to learn more about nocturnal enuresis and to rule out the possibility of a medical problem.

-In addition to doing a physical examination, the doctor will ask you about any concerns and symptoms you have, your past health, your family's health, any medications you're taking, any allergies you may have, and other issues.
+The doctor will do an exam, and ask you about any concerns and symptoms you have, your past health, your family's health, any medicines you're taking, any allergies you may have, and other issues.
 This is called the medical history.
 He or she may ask about sleep patterns, bowel habits, and urinary symptoms (such as an urge to pee a lot or pain or burning when you pee).
 Your doctor may also discuss any stressful situations that could be contributing to the problem.

 The initial exam will probably include a urinalysis and urine culture.
 In these tests, urine is examined for signs of disease.
 Most of the time in people with nocturnal enuresis, these test results come back completely normal.

-It may help to avoid eating certain foods in the evening: Foods that can irritate the bladder include coffee, tea, chocolate, and sodas or other carbonated beverages containing caffeine.
+It may help to avoid eating foods that can irritate the bladder.
+These include coffee, tea, chocolate, and sodas or other carbonated beverages with caffeine.

 - Imagine yourself dry.
 Using a technique called positive imagery, where you think about waking up dry before you go to sleep, can help some people stop bedwetting.
 Some people find that rewarding themselves for waking up dry also works.

-- Sometimes doctors treat enuresis with medication — although this is not usually the first course of action because no medicine has been proved to cure bedwetting permanently, and the problem usually returns when the medicine is stopped.
+- Sometimes doctors treat enuresis with medicine.
+But no medicine has been proved to cure bedwetting permanently, and the problem usually returns when the medicine is stopped.
 Doctors sometimes prescribe a manmade form of ADH to decrease urine buildup during the night.
-Other medications relax the bladder, allowing it to hold more pee.
+Other medicines relax the bladder, allowing it to hold more pee.

 If you're worried about enuresis, the best thing to do is talk to your doctor for ideas on how to cope with it.
-Your mom or dad can also give you tips on how to cope, especially if he or she had the problem during adolescence.
+Your mom or dad can also give you tips on how to cope, especially if he or she had the problem as a teen.